В статье исследуется место и роль афинского мифа об автохтонии.

 The article examines how identity is represented through space in Anglo-Irish literature of the Troubles in the context of public multimodal public discourse.
-The paper addresses the structure and functions of the space in Anglo-Irish novels of the Troubles within the framework of visual and verbal identity.
-It also focuses on verbal and visual ways of identification of the place in divided society as it is represented by Anglo-Irish literature.
-The analysis of the novels demonstrated that place identity performed in the real life is represented in the novels and operate there not only as a recognizable landscape marker creating a historical background of the novels but performs several communicative functions.
+The paper addresses the structure and the functions of the space in Anglo-Irish novels of the Troubles within the framework of visual and verbal identity.
+It also focuses on verbal and visual ways of identification of the place in divided society as represented in Anglo-Irish literature.
+The analysis of the novels demonstrated that place identity is represented in the novels and function there as a recognizable landscape marker creating a historical background of the novels.
+It also performs several communicative functions.
 Visual and verbal identity represent community solidarity and unification.
-In case of identity cognition of the other community are associated with the threat.
-A more detailed view of four Troubles novels give a detailed picture of how place is conceptualized as an integral part of national identity.
+In case of identity cognition of the other community representative they are seen as a an indicator of a potential threat.
+A more detailed view of four Troubles novels gives a picture of how place is conceptualized as an integral part of national identity.

 Representing ‘The Irish national self’ in Anglo-Irish literature of the Troubles is one of the key topics, which is inseparable from British national identity since these communities are intermingled in Northern Ireland and compete for space and political dominance.
 Little attention of critics was paid to the analysis of linguistic means of constructing national identity.
 This paper examines how national identity is formed in literary discourse within the framework of discourse analysis in the Troubles novels.
 I suggest that in the novels considered national identity manifests itself through a purposeful choice of discourse strategies (construction, destruction and justification) and language means.
 Conceptualizing both identities is based on conceptualizing space and religious identity but what makes them distinctive is narrating political history.
 Irish national identity, as represented in the Troubles novels, is based on the idea of victimization and trauma memorization, while British national identity relies heavily on mythologizing historical victory.
 Both identities are constructed in binary oppositions to a conflicting community and are mostly negative.